AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/admin/actions-data-sync-faq.md

 You can see if a lead/contact has a sales owner in Salesforce by looking at the standard owner field that exists.

 The sales owner does not have to be the Marketo sync user or any specific Salesforce or sales user.
-As long as there's a user listed on the standard owner field we will include the lead/contact to be synced down to Sales Actions, as well as include it in any updates to the synced fields to be made to that lead.
+All we require is that there's a user listed on the lead owner and contact owner field listed in Salesforce, so that we can identify it as a sales lead and sync it into Sales Insight Actions.
+Any updates to the fields we sync with will also be detected and updated in Sales Insight Actions.

 ## Where does the activity data displayed in the Sales Insight Smart Grid get sourced from? {#where-does-the-activity-data-get-sourced-from}